-Currently, remedial investigation and reporting of the Newark Bay Operable Unit is still in progress.
 In 2007, Tierra Solutions, Inc. prepared a Phase II Remedial Investigation Work Plan for the Newark Bay Study Area, which detailed sampling goals to determine the horizontal and vertical extent and concentration levels of Diamond Alkali contaminants of concern, including, but not limited to, polychlorinated dibenzo-p-dioxins, polychlorinated dibenzofurans, polychlorinated biphenyls, polyaromatic hydrocarbons, pesticides and metals (Tierra 2007).
 In 2017 a Phase III Sediment Investigation Field Report was prepared to document the sediment sampling activities performed at 231 sampling locations in Newark Bay.
-Phase III data will be forthcoming in a Remedial Investigation Report.
+Phase III data will be forthcoming in a Remedial Investigation Report, however Phase III data has been incorporated into the Newark Bay Study Area Conceptual Site Model revised in January 2019 (NBSA 2019).
 Additional Diamond Alkali study information and plans are located on the Newark Bay Study website: www.ournewarkbay.org (NBSW 2020).